usnistgov/trojai-example/README.md

 ## Container Handling

-When you submit a container for evaluation it will be added to the queue managed by SLURM.
+When you submit a container for evaluation it will be added to a queue.
 When its your turn, the server will download your container and copy it into a blank VM instance populated only with the test data (in a read only partition).
 The network access for the VM will be terminated and the VM launched.
 The NIST test and evaluation harness will iterate over all elements of the held out test dataset and call your container once per data point (trained AI model).
 Container execution will terminate either after 24 hours (the compute time limit) or when it finishes processing all the test data.
 After your container terminates, NIST will compute the average cross entropy loss between your predictions and the ground truth answers.
 This score is then posted to the leader-board website.
 Finally, the VM is expunged and completely reset before the next solution container is run.

 ## Container API